MKOS-D/react-tournament-brackets/readme.md

   ...,
   {
     "id": 260005,
+    "is3rdGame": false, //Default value is 'false' If there is a 3rd place match, is 3ds Game is true and nextMatchId is null.
     "name": "Final - Match",
     "nextMatchId": null, // Id for the nextMatch in the bracket, if it's final match it must be null OR undefined "tournamentRoundText": "4", // Text for Round Header